-The Corporate and Business Law exam is a two-hour computer-based objective test examination for English and Global, and available as a paper based version for all variants.
+The Corporate and Business Law exam is a two-hour computer-based objective test examination for English and Global.
+For the format and structure of the Corporate and Business Law or Taxation variant exams, refer to the 'Approach to examining the syllabus' in section 9 of the relevant syllabus and study guide.

-The other Applied Skills examinations (PM, TX-UK, FR, AA, and FM) contain a mix of objective and longer type questions with a duration of three hours for 100 marks, these questions directly contribute towards the candidate result.
-These exams are available in computer-based and paper-based formats.
+The other Applied Skills examinations (PM, TX-UK, FR, AA, and FM) contain a mix of objective and longer type questions with a duration of three hours for 100 marks.
+These are assessed by a three hour computer-based exam.
 Prior to the start of each exam there will be time allocated for students to be informed of the exam instructions.